openstack/nova/doc/source/api_plugins.rst

 Note that any change to the Nova API to be merged will first require a spec be approved first.
 See `here <https://github.com/openstack/nova-specs>`_ for the appropriate repository.
-For guidance on the design of the API please refer to the `Openstack API WG
+For guidance on the design of the API please refer to the `OpenStack API WG
 <https://wiki.openstack.org/wiki/API_Working_Group>`_